malda-protocol/malda-sequencer/README.md

 **Modify Docker Configuration:**

 The default docker-compose.yml needs to be modified to enable WebSocket support and increase the proof window.
-The following changes are already applied in the repository:
+The following changes need to be applied in the docker file:

 **WebSocket Support:**
 - Added port mapping: `"8546:8546" # websocket"`